xybhust/stock-trading-backtester/README.md

 Files
 -----
 The files in `tick_data` directory are the original raw data, which consists of transaction records at second level.
 You are supposed to output the new resampled file and put it into the resampled_data directory.
 However, If you already have data at desired frequency (this is what resample means), say, you collect daily data from Yahoo finance api, then you can skip the first step and put them straight into the resampled_data directory.
 Keep in mind that `transaction` and `close` are two required columns in order to make the components running free of troubles.

 The files in resampled_data directory contains necessary market information, which will be read by the strategy class and the output file will be stored in the `strategy/data` directory.

 The files in `strategy/data` directory are files processed by a specific strategy, which will be read by the DataHandler class.

 Instructions
 ------------
-First you need to define your own functions to preprocess the raw tick data, which should return the resampled csv file with datetime as index.
+1. If you start from tick data, you need to define your own functions to preprocess the raw tick data, which should return the resampled csv file with datetime as index.
 And the two MUST-HAVE columns are `transaction` and `close` as mentioned above.

-`resample_tick_data.py` is just my own example.
-Name the new file after the tick file, eg. `600030.SH.csv` and put it into the `strategy/data` directory.
+2. `resample_tick_data.py` is just my own example.
+Name the new file after the tick file, e.g. `600030.SH.csv` and put it into the `resampled_data` directory.
 I didn't want to integrate this functionality into the Backtest class because different tick files might have different time index, however, the DataHandler class requires each file have exactly the same indices.
 Therefore, you need to